 The relays are responsible for the supply of power in the compressor.
 On the other hand, they’re also the cause of many problems with the compressor.

 Again, the capacitors also provide power to run the compressor and the fans.
-When the problems occur in the capacitor and relays, the compressors shuts down and doesn’t start.
+When the problems occur in the capacitor and relays, the compressors shut down and doesn’t start.

 Many times, the compressor won’t start because the power isn’t enough in the outer unit.
+Furnace blower malfunctioning and several major parts of your RV are affected due to insufficient power.
 However, the fans run normally as the central unit has power in it.

 By now, you should know what causes the compressor to not work in an RV.
 But, it doesn’t mean you can’t fix them.
 In fact, if you can follow the methods that we’re about to show you now, you can fix this issue in no time.
 So, let’s see what you should be doing: